Lakeland Paws Whinlatter Double Header

 Braithwaite, United Kingdom • 10 May 2026

-The event is chip timed and fully marked.
+The event is chip-timed.
 GPX files are available for download.
-Season prizes for Lakeland Paws Season 4 will be presented at the end of this event.
-The minimum age to enter is 16 or older and the listed entry fee is £19.00.
+The season prize giving ceremony takes place at the end of this event.
 Visit the organization's website for the most recent information.

 Race information